 6. Spend A Few Hours In Alte Pinakothek

 It can be pretty cold in Munich at Christmas, so it’s a good idea to get out of the cold and icy wind for a few hours by spending them in one of Munich’s best and most prestigious museums, the Alte Pinakothek.
-The museum is located in easy to reach Theresienstrasse.
+The museum is located in easy-to-reach Theresienstrasse.
 It’s actually three museums, exhibiting works of art reaching from the Middle Ages to Modern Art.
 You can of course go on your own, but if you prefer explanations from an art expert, you can book a guided tour with Paul.

 Pro Tip: Theatinerstrasse, one of Munich’s best shopping streets, is just around the corner.
 You can combine your museum visit with some serious Christmas shopping, all within walking distance, or if you prefer, a few tram stops.